-The slowdown of the global economy growth rate, which is worsened even further due to the outbreak of the Coronavirus pandemic (COVID-19) with subsequent effects on the production, in conjunction with the geopolitical developments, as well as the instability noted in areas of the Group operations in the beginning of 2020, have affected the Group's and the Company's activities and have led to the restraint of turnover.
+The slowdown of the global economy growth rate, which is worsened even further due to the prolonged existence of the Coronavirus pandemic (COVID-19) with subsequent effects it has on the production and supply chain, in conjunction with the geopolitical developments, the conflict, between Russia and Ukraine, as well as the observed instability noted in areas of the Group operations in 2021, have affected the Group's and the Company's activities and have led to the restraint of turnover.

-In 2020, despite the decrease in turnover and the effects of the pandemic, the Group's profitability from ordinary activities (excluding share of profit / loss from associated companies and joint ventures) increased compared to the same period last year.
-Bank borrowings have decreased and liquidity has improved, and in line with lower bank interest rates, borrowing costs have decreased significantly.
+In 2021, despite effects of the pandemic, turnover is increased, the Group's profitability from ordinary activities (excluding share of profit / loss from associated companies and joint ventures) increased significantly compared to the same period last year.
+Borrowing costs are decreased as a result of decreased interest rates.

 The Management of the Group is closely monitoring the developments in order to maintain and strengthen growth prospects without affecting the viability and the strong financial position of the Group.
-The planning for 2021 has been formed on the basis of the continuous effort for growth both in the existing, but also in new markets, and taking advantage of the opportunities offered by the market.
+The planning for 2022 has been formed on the basis of the continuous effort for growth both in the existing, but also in new markets, and taking advantage of the opportunities offered by the market.